Menachem Mendel Schneerson: Early life and education

-Menachem Mendel Schneerson was born on April 5, 1902 (OS) (11 Nissan, 5662) in the Black Sea port of Nikolaev in the Russian Empire (now Mykolaiv in Ukraine).
+Menachem Mendel Schneerson was born on April 5, 1902 (OS) (11 Nisan, 5662), in the Black Sea port of Nikolaev in the Russian Empire (now Mykolaiv in Ukraine).
 His father was rabbi Levi Yitzchak Schneerson, a renowned Talmudic scholar and authority on Kabbalah and Jewish law.
 His mother was Rebbetzin Chana Schneerson (née Yanovski).
 He was named after the third Chabad rebbe Menachem Mendel Schneersohn, the Tzemach Tzedek, from whom he was a direct patrilineal descendant.

 In 1907, when Schneerson was five years old, the family moved to Yekatrinoslav (today, Dnipro), where Levi Yitzchak was appointed Chief Rabbi of the city.
 He served until 1939, when he was exiled by the Soviets to Kazakhstan.
-Schneerson had two younger brothers: Dov Ber, who was murdered in 1944 by Nazi collaborators, and Yisrael Aryeh Leib, who died in 1952 while completing doctoral studies at Liverpool University.
+Schneerson had two younger brothers: Dov Ber Schneerson, who was murdered in 1944 by Nazi collaborators, and Yisroel Aryeh Leib Schneerson, who died in 1952 while completing doctoral studies at Liverpool University.

 During his youth, he received a private education and was tutored by Zalman Vilenkin from 1909 through 1913.
 When Schneerson was 11 years old, Vilenkin informed his father that he had nothing more to teach his son.
 At that point, Levi Yitzchak began teaching his son Talmud and rabbinic literature, as well as Kabbalah.
 Schneerson proved gifted in both Talmudic and Kabbalistic study and also took exams as an external student of the local Soviet school.
-He was considered an illui and genius, and by the time he was 17, he had mastered the entire Talmud, some 5,894 pages, as well as all its early commentaries.
+He was considered an illui and genius, and by the time he was 17, he had mastered the entire Talmud, some 5,422 pages, as well as all its early commentaries.

-Throughout his childhood Schneerson was involved in the affairs of his father's office.
+Throughout his childhood, Schneerson was involved in the affairs of his father's office.
 He was also said to have acted as an interpreter between the Jewish community and the Russian authorities on a number of occasions.
-Levi Yitzchak's courage and principles were a guide to his son for the rest of his life.
-Many years later, when he once reminisced about his youth, Schneerson said "I have the education of the first-born son of the rabbi of Yekaterinoslav.
+Levi Yitzchak's courage and principles guided his son for the rest of his life.
+Many years later, when he once reminisced about his youth, Schneerson said, "I have the education of the first-born son of the rabbi of Yekaterinoslav.
 When it comes to saving lives, I speak up whatever others may say."

-Schneerson went on to receive separate rabbinical ordinations from the Rogatchover Gaon, Yosef Rosen, and Yechiel Yaakov Weinberg, author of Sridei Aish.
+Schneerson went on to receive separate rabbinical ordinations from the Rogatchover Gaon, Joseph Rosen, and Yechiel Yaakov Weinberg, author of Sridei Aish.